HUG-VAS: A Hierarchical NURBS-Based Generative Model for Aortic Geometry Synthesis and Controllable Editing

-While Kadry et al. \cite{Kadry2024DiffusionDigitalTwins} apply a latent diffusion model only to 2D cardiac images, their work demonstrates the conditional generation capabilities of diffusion models—enabling controlled variations in scale and regional anatomy through perturbations in the latent space.
-Vascular-focused studies predominantly emphasize connectivity and branching topology rather than detailed surface morphology: Sinha et al. \cite{Sinha2024TrIND} target the generation of diverse vascular structures, including cerebral vessels, bronchial airways, and retinal trees, by representing anatomical geometries as signed distance fields (SDFs) encoded with implicit neural representations (INRs), and applying diffusion models in the INR parameter space.
-Deo et al. \cite{Deo2024FewShotCerebralAneurysm} represent cerebral vessels using binary images and train a conditional latent diffusion model to generate cerebral aneurysms given corresponding SDF images.
-Kuipers et al. \cite{Kuipers2024ConditionalSetDiffusion} parameterize cerebral vasculature using centerline coordinates $(x, y, z)$ and radius $r$, employing a diffusion model to generate sequences of vessel nodes that reconstruct hierarchical vascular trees.
-Similarly, Prabhakar et al. \cite{Prabhakar2024VesselGraphDD} generate discrete vessel graphs through separate node and edge denoising steps that produce centerline points and their connections.
-While these methods are effective for modeling tree-like vascular topologies, they lack the capability to capture fine surface details that are critical for large vessel structures.
-For example, anatomical regions such as the ascending aorta and aortic arch with supra-aortic branches exhibit nuanced geometric features, including non-uniform curvature transitions, cross-sectional eccentricity, local bulges or dilations, and helical twist or torsion, that necessitate generative modeling capable of capturing fine-grained surface features.
-Addressing this complexity requires domain-specific diffusion frameworks capable of capturing both topological and morphological realism, beyond the representational limits of INR-based abstractions.
+Kadry et al.~\cite{Kadry2024DiffusionDigitalTwins} demonstrate conditional latent diffusion for 2D cardiac images, enabling controlled variation of scale and regional anatomy.
+Most vascular-focused diffusion studies emphasize connectivity and branching over high-fidelity surfaces.
+For example, Sinha et al.~\cite{Sinha2024TrIND} encode anatomy as signed distance fields (SDFs) with implicit neural representations (INRs) and diffuse in INR parameter space; Deo et al.~\cite{Deo2024FewShotCerebralAneurysm} generate cerebral aneurysms from binary/SDF image inputs; Kuipers et al.~\cite{Kuipers2024ConditionalSetDiffusion} diffuse sequences of centerline nodes with radii to grow hierarchical trees; and Prabhakar et al.~\cite{Prabhakar2024VesselGraphDD} denoise vessel graphs via separate node/edge steps.
+These formulations capture tree structure but under-specify large-vessel surface details.
+Addressing this gap requires domain-specific diffusion frameworks capable of capturing both topological and morphological realism, beyond the representational limits of INR or graph abstractions.